 - 1. The expectation is that the GPA over the last 60 hours will be 3.00.
 Submit official transcripts from all institutions attended. - 2.
-The expectation is that GRE scores for Verbal and Quantitative will be at least 146. - 3.
-Coursework Requirement - at least 12 hours of upper-level undergraduate courses consisting of 3 hours of Introduction to Statistics and - 9 hours of any combination of Psychology, Management, Sociology, or Anthropology
+Coursework Requirement

-- If some of these courses have not been taken, applicants are still eligible to apply if all other expected requirements are met, but they will be required to take these prerequisite classes while enrolled. - 4.
+- at least 12 hours of upper-level undergraduate courses consisting of 3 hours of Introduction to Statistics and - 9 hours of any combination of Psychology, Management, Sociology, or Anthropology - If some of these courses have not been taken, applicants are still eligible to apply if all other expected requirements are met, but they will be required to take these prerequisite classes while enrolled. - 3.
 CV/Resume describing previous education, work experience, relevant coursework, relevant volunteer activities, any honors, published papers, or other relevant life experiences.
 Applicants must upload an updated resume or Curriculum Vitae (CV) to E-Services.
-Once you are logged into E-Service, please view the "To Do" list and click on "Details/Upload Documentation" to upload this material. - 5.
-Statement of Purpose: include why you are interested in I/O Psychology in general, and why you are interested in our program at UHCL.
-Include any relevant information that will help program faculty know you better.
-Upload a personal statement of 1000 words or less to your E-Services account.
-Once you are logged into E-Services, please view your "To Do" list and click on "Details/Upload Documentation" to upload your document.
+Once you are logged into E-Service, please view the "To Do" list and click on "Details/Upload Documentation" to upload this material. - 4.
+Statement of Purpose.
+In 500-700 words, please answer the questions below.
+You may answer these questions by logging into your e-Services account, selecting your "To-Do List," and choosing "Details/Upload Documentation." - What interests you most about I/O Psychology? - What are you most proud of so far in your academic or professional career? - 5.
+Letters of reference from those familiar with your ability to succeed in graduate-level study.